 Goal setting is incredibly important.
 It adds a direction to your time, a focus.
 Without it, you can be productive but lost.
 Like a ship without a compass or map.

 If you want to be more deliberate about your time, I can’t recommend goal setting enough.
 I know it can be challenging though.
 In fact, here’s a post about my (many) struggles with goal setting.

 *Note: If you’re struggling with some goals in your life currently, or want to start setting goals in your life, I recommend checking out my goal success course.
-Or if you want to work directly with me on your goals, check out my goal coaching program.

 10. Productive things to do: Write a letter to your future self